kashmir96/osoappliance/content/directory/appliance-repair-technicians/lawrence-appliance-centre.md

  alt: 'Logo for Lawrence Appliance Centre the New Zealand from Hamilton'
 ---

-Lawrence Appliance Centre is an Appliance Repair Technicians Company operating in Hamilton, New Zealand.
+# Lawrence Appliance Centre is an Appliance Repair Technician Company operating in Hamilton, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Hamilton.